-For starters, city of Keego Harbor motto, attributed to several nearby lakes, makes it clear that boat life is more than just a fun phrase.
+For starters, this small city’s motto, attributed to several nearby lakes, makes it clear that boat life is more than just a fun phrase.
 Here, residents take full advantage of Cass Lake, Union Lake, and Upper Straits Lake.
 Moreover, this city is not far away from Sylvan Lake and Dollar Lake.

-Of course, this amazing city of Keego Harbor was not always an outdoor recreation and watersports mecca.
+Of course, this amazing city was not always an outdoor recreation and watersports mecca.
 In fact, life in Keego Harbor in the early 1800s was more focused on farming, fishery, domestic work, merchants, and trade skills.
-Nevertheless, there were a few well-off individuals who frequented these parts strictly for a little R&R. THat being said, let’s not get too far ahead of ourselves, let’s start at the beginning.
+Nevertheless, there were a few well-off individuals who frequented these parts strictly for a little R&R. That being said, let’s not get too far ahead of ourselves.
+Let us start at the beginning.

 1900s to 1950s

-One of the pivotal moments for Keego Harbor Michigan came in 1912 when a lawyer and real estate investor named Joseph E. Sawyer bought a substantial amount of property here.
+One of the pivotal moments for this area of Michigan came in 1912 when a lawyer and real estate investor named Joseph E. Sawyer bought a substantial amount of property here.
 Sawyer then proceeded to develop his land and carve out a canal from Cass Lake to Dollar Lake, which later he referred to as the Harbor.
 Sawyer then took the Ojibwa word for fish “keego” (from The Song of Hiawatha by Longfellow) and named the entire area Keego Harbor.

 1960s to 2000s

 Now an official city, Keego Harbor made a name for itself as not only a tourist attraction and vacation spot, but also as a wonderful place to live.
-Single-family homes, small lakefront cottages, and amazing apartment complexes steadily increased in numbers in Keego Harbor Michigan.
+Single-family homes, small lakefront cottages, and amazing apartment complexes steadily increased in numbers.

-Consequently, the Keego Harbor Michigan population grew, and in the early 2000s, roughly 3,000 people called Keego Harbor home.
-This overall growth led to more businesses, public parks, restaurants, and an abundance of recreational facilities.
-What’s more, two beach accent points, and a boat launch took beach and boat life to the next level.
+Consequently, the population grew; and in the early 2000s, roughly 3,000 people called Keego Harbor home.
+This overall growth led to more businesses, Keego Harbor parks and rec areas, Keego Harbor restaurants, and an abundance of recreational facilities.
+What is more, two beach accent points and a boat launch took beach and boat life to the next level.

 2001 to Present Day

 A quick look at daily life in Keego Harbor will show you a family-friendly community of hard-working individuals who love a good bonfire by the lake.
-Residents here also don’t mind spending their downtime enjoying Keego Harbor Michigan sleepy resort-like downtown area.
+Residents here also do not mind spending their downtime enjoying this city’s sleepy resort-like downtown area.
 Nights are often spent at fantastic lakefront restaurants and bars.
 Weekends are spent exploring nature trails, biking paths, museums, local markets, and annual festivals.
 You can even try your hand at learning to stand-up paddleboard (speaking from experience, it is definitely not as easy as it looks).
-Of course, if you still need a few more reasons to look forward to apartment living in Keego Harbor, then come out and see for yourself.
+Of course, if you still need a few more reasons to look forward to apartment living in Keego Harbor, then come out to Cass Lake Front Apartments and see for yourself.

 Exploring Your Community

-Moreover, the Orchard Lake Museum itself is a historical site in Keego Harbor MI.
+Moreover, the Orchard Lake Museum itself is a historical site.
 Built in 1854, this museum was once the Orchard Lake House, and later the Orchard Lake Hotel.
-This Keego Harbor MI hotel operated until roughly the late 1930s.
+The hotel operated until roughly the late 1930s.
 At that time, the Orchard Lake City Hall was constructed in place of the 1850’s hotel and is the current structure that houses the museum.
 As you may recall, West Bloomfield Township and Keego Harbor were once the same; thus, even though this museum is in West Bloomfield, it still highlights the past of this lovely area.
-Another historical site in the Keego Harbor MI area worth checking out is the Old Indian Trail Historical Landmark.
+Another historical site in the area worth checking out is the Old Indian Trail Historical Landmark.

 Outdoor Recreation & Fitness

 Of course, you can go to the beach and go sailing through the lakes if you so desire, but don’t forget there is more to Keego Harbor’s outdoor recreation than its many lakes.
-For instance, there are gorgeous outdoor parks in Keego Harbor MI like Fran Leaf Park, Sunset Park, Baxter-Morgan Park, Firefighters Park, and Hester Park.
+For instance, there are gorgeous outdoor parks, like Fran Leaf Park, Sunset Park, Baxter-Morgan Park, Firefighters Park, and Hester Park.
 Choose any of these incredible outdoor spaces for a picnic by the pond, a leisurely bike ride, a soccer game, a refreshing swim, or to watch your children play outside for once.
-Likewise, if you want to maximize your fitness potential on the days you aren’t outside living your best life, then stop into Bloomfield Fitness around Keego Harbor MI for a personal training session or two.
+Likewise, if you want to maximize your fitness potential on the days you are not outside living your best life, then stop into Bloomfield Fitness for a personal training session or two.